403 Forbidden Error

 403 Forbidden

 errors can occur from file permissions not being set properly.
+The folders and files on your site's server each have their own file permissions that clearly govern who can do what (read/write/execute).
 Permissions can be modified using the chmod command in the command line.
-A quick guideline to the files that should use which permissions is shown below:
+A quick guideline to the files that should use which permissions are shown below:

 - Folders: 755